Stefafrontani/typescript_notes/README.md

 Initialization : `name = 'Stefano';`
 When we declare a value and assign a value in the same line, typescript can infere the value of that variable.
 Use always (Whenever we can).

+## Any Type

+Whenever we see Any Type:

+-   It's just a type, such as string or number
+-   Means TS has no idea of what this is, can not check for correct property references.
+-   Avoid them at all cost